Supporting Young People Transitioning Out of Foster Care

 We partner with organizations that engage young people in the foster care system and put them at the center of our work, hearing their experiences and working alongside them to help build a better bridge into adulthood.

-We work to ensure all transition-age foster youth can lead healthy, meaningful, and self-sufficient lives by providing them with the connections, support, stability, and skills to pursue their chosen educational and career opportunities.
+We work to ensure all transition-age youth with experience in the foster care system can lead healthy, meaningful, and choice-filled lives by providing them with the connections, support, stability, and skills to pursue their chosen educational and career opportunities.
 Core to that is our emphasis on supporting the dismantling of racial and social inequities, including discrimination and economic inequality, reflected in our foster care system.

-With the right support, a stable home, and the right skills, young people are able and ready to fulfill their educational, career, and lifelong well-being goals.
+With the right support, a stable home, and the right skills, young people are able and ready to fulfill their educational, career, family, and lifelong well-being goals.
 The ultimate aim of this work is to erase any disparities in education, employment and well-being that affect transition-age foster youth.
-We focus on investing in direct services for foster youth and their caregivers, in systems change efforts, in building the field, and in research and evaluation.
+We focus on investing in direct services for foster youth and their caregivers, in advocacy and systems change efforts, in building knowledge within the field, and in advancing research and evaluation.

 Part of our approach includes close collaboration with our Opportunity Youth work, helping set up adolescents for success and well-being into adulthood by actively involving young people and employers in industries with meaningful career pathways.